Did you know that Uber passengers can add up to 5 stops in a trip?

-How to add multiple stops to your Uber trip
+How to add stops to an Uber trip

-How to add another stop after your trip has started
+How to add a stop during your ride

 - On the Home screen, tap the ‘Where To?’ text box

-- Tap the + sign in the third row and add your home as the final stop
+- Tap the + sign next to the following row to add your original location as the final stop

 - Pick up or drop off a friend

-- Drop off pre-paid letter or package at a mailbox or shipping store
+- Drop off a pre-paid letter or package at a mailbox or shipping store

 - Quickly visit a store to pick up one or two items

-- A grocery store trip to stock up on a few days of supplies
+- A grocery store trip to stock up on supplies

 - Order food at a long drive-thru line